Wayne Brown (New Zealand politician): Early life and family

 Brown was born in Auckland on 22 August 1946, and was educated at Auckland Grammar School.
 He went on to study engineering at the University of Auckland from 1964 to 1967, and graduated with a Bachelor of Engineering degree.
 He then spent several years overseas.

 After returning to New Zealand, Brown established an engineering consulting practice in Auckland.
 In 1974, he married his wife, Toni, and the couple went on to have two children.
 Two years after marrying, they moved to Kerikeri in the Bay of Islands.

+In 1984 he was a parliamentary candidate for the Bay of Islands electorate for the free-market oriented New Zealand Party.
+He placed 4th with 1703 votes and 19.57% of the vote losing out to incumbent MP Neill Austin.

 Business career

 An engineer by training, Brown is a property developer.
 He has served as a director of many New Zealand organisations, both public and private.
 These include TVNZ, Māori TV, Transpower, Vector Ltd, and was chair of the Land Transport Safety Authority.
 In the 2000s he chaired the Government-owned telecommunications firm Kordia.

 In 2019, he led a review for the New Zealand Government which recommended shifting the Port of Auckland to Marsden Point in the country's north.
 There was some controversy around this idea, with other reports suggesting it would be more expensive or that the port should be shifted to Manukau harbour.
 In 2020 the government deferred its decision until 2021.

 As of 2022, his business interests include a public bar in Ōtāhuhu (the Milestone Bar), where he is a member of the Business Association, and at least one company directorship and shareholding.